 Here it is!
 All done!

-This wall hanging started out to be a wreath, but the feathers added to much weight and it turned on the nail when I hung it up.
-Epic fail for a wreath.
-So, now it is a wall hanging.
+This wall hanging started out to be a wreath, but the feathers added too much weight and it turned on the nail when I hung it up.
+Epic fail for a wreath, so now it is a wall hanging.

 Sometimes you just have to adapt when projects don’t turn out as expected.
 LOL!